samadd/FloppyDisk/README.md

     * "date"
     * "boolean"

+####Returns
+* Void.

 ###FloppyDisk.loadFiles
 Rehydrates all values stored into a single object.

 ####Arguments
 * None

 ####Returns
 * Object representing your application state, with types restored.

 ###FloppyDisk.loadFile
 Rehydrates a specified value stored in local storage.

 ####Arguments
 1. `key` (String)
   * The particular key to retrieve from local storage.

 ####Returns
 * Value retrieved by specified key, with type restored.

 ###FloppyDisk.autoSave
 Takes an object representing your application state, and deep-watches for changes to that object, updating localstorage automatically.
 Will throw an error if initiated more than once.
 FloppyDisk.eject() and FloppyDisk.format() will prevent further writes to localstorage.

 ####Arguments
 1. `state' (Object)
   * An object representing application state.

 ####Returns
 * Proxy Object which you should then use in place of the original `state` object.
 ```javascript
 let appstate = {a:1, b:'foo', c: [1,2,3], d:{foo:'bar'}};
 appstate = FloppyDisk.autoSave(appstate);